ValrynMilly/R20PLUS/README.md

 ## In this section I will discuss what I would've wanted to include into the program or further processes I should have taken.

 ### Dice rolling
-It would have been nice to include a random dice roller so the user doesnt have to manually put in the attributes.
-This wouldve added to automation but with the time constraints that this project had it would have proven very difficult.
+It would have been nice to include a random dice roller so the user doesn't have to manually put in the attributes.
+This would've added to automation but with the time constraints that this project had it would have proven very difficult.

 ### Time window
 Simple custom timers users can set to help them with their gameplay and campaign.